Gosiuniunia/Scientific-and-implementation-project/README.md

 - `extracted_features_csv_file_path  ` path and filename for the output CSV file where the extracted features will be saved.

-- `images_path` - path to the dataset folder containing subfolders, each subfolder represents a different class label (personal season)

 - `model_free_augmented_images_path` - path to the dataset folder which will contain model-free augmented images.
 Folder should contain subfolders, each subfolder represents a different class label (personal season)

 - `folds_assignment_path` - path to the csv file with images assigned to training folds - used when model training without data augmentation is performed